 - Miraculous Ladybug: "Horrificator" is set up by the students needing to put together a horror film, and scaredy-cat Mylene is turned into the titular Monster of the Week.

 - Muppet Babies (1984): In "Gonzo's Video Show", Nanny gives the Muppets an old home movie camera to play with.
-After arguing about what kind of movie to make, they settle on doing their own version of the original Star Wars.
+After arguing about what kind of movie to make, they settle on doing their own version of A New Hope.

 - In the My Life as a Teenage Robot episode, "Tuckered Out", in order to pass the Second Grade, Tuck has to do a presentation on the person he admires most.
 Tuck decides to make a movie about Jenny, but he becomes a huge Prima Donna Director towards her, Brad, and Sheldon.
 On the day of the presentation, Jenny, Brad, and Sheldon get back at Tuck by showing a montage of embarrassing old home movies of him.
 Fortunately, Tuck passes anyway because his teacher mistakes the home movies for an autobiography.